Our 2022 Scholars

 1. What advice would you share with your freshman self?

 Advice that I would share with my freshman self would be to trust the process and to apply to internships early on.
-By trust the process I mean to not get stressed on the things that you cannot control and to trust in the work that was done throughout the semester.
+By trusting the process, I mean to not get stressed on the things that you cannot control and to trust in the work that was done throughout the semester.
 Going into a big test is a situation where after doing the necessary preparation I can now trust myself that I studied enough and be confident in the work I did.
 Internships are also something where the higher the volume of applications the better so it is better to start out early on.

 1. Why did you choose your major?